-Procedure Type of change (no change, modification, new) Section Description Dispatch data in the Real-Time Energy and Operating Reserve Markets Modification 2.3 Timing of the Real- Time Energy and Operating reserve markets Changes to this section are described in the Grid and Market Operations Integration detailed design document.
+Procedure Type of change (no change, modification, new) Section Description Part 4.2 - Submission of Dispatch data in the Real-Time Energy and Operating Reserve Markets Modification All sections Registered market participant responsibilities for dispatchable generation facilities needs to be updated to reflect submission of hourly dispatch data and submission of daily dispatch data.
+Modification 2.3 Timing of the Real-Time Energy and Operating reserve markets Changes to this section are described in the Grid and Market Operations Integration detailed design document.
 Modification 2.3.1 Generating Units with Start-Up Delays Section to be updated to reflect that the PD calculation engine will use dispatch data parameters such as lead time and ramp up to MLP to account for start-up delays associated with combined cycle generation facilities.
 Further changes to this section are described in the Grid and Market Operations Integration detailed design document.

-Modification 2.3.2 Replacement Energy Offers Program Changes to this section are described in the Grid and Market Operations Integration detailed design document.
+Procedure Type of change (no change, modification, new) Section Description Part 4.2 - Submission of Dispatch data in the Real-Time Energy and Operating Reserve Markets Modification 2.3.2 Replacement Energy Offers Program Changes to this section are described in the Grid and Market Operations Integration detailed design document.
 Modification 2.3.3 and 2.3.4 Procedural Steps for Submitting Dispatch Data and Revisions Until/Within Two Hours Prior to the Dispatch Hour Changes to this section are described in the Grid and Market Operations Integration detailed design document.
-Modification 2.4.1 Energy Offers and Bids Single price restriction for price-quantity pairs corresponding to minimum loading point for all hours of the minimum generation block run-time to be eliminated.
+Modification 2.4.1 Energy Offers and Bids Single price restriction for price-quantity pairs corresponding to minimum loading point for all hours of the minimum generation block runtime to be eliminated.
 IESO will no longer require price-quantity pairs for generation facilities with forbidden regions to respect upper and lower limits of each forbidden region.
-The state of the state • Evaluation of pseudo-units will now only require price-quantity pairs for each pseudo-unit .
-The IESO will no longer require price-quantity pairs to also be submitted on the physical unit associated with pseudo-unit . • Energy offered for dispatchable hydroelectric generation facilities must have an energy quantity in the second price-quantity pair that is greater than or
+Evaluation of pseudo-units will now only require price-quantity pairs for each pseudo-unit.
+The IESO will no longer require price-quantity pairs to also be submitted on the physical unit associated with pseudo-unit.
+Energy offered for dispatchable hydroelectric generation facilities must have an energy quantity in the